DLC-link/dlc-solidity/README.md

 # Getting Started

-## Example
+## Examples
 We have developed a few example applications which uses DLCs.

 You can find these examples under the contracts/examples folder.
+In each folder you will find a README describing the contract, as well as pointing to some frontend JS code where you can find examples of how we use the sample contracts for our web demos.

 ## Import and Setup
 First import the DLCManager contract, and the interface, and construct an object to interact with it.